 Accounting and Finance Careers

-According to the BLS, there were 1,275,400 Accountants and Auditors in 2012.1 By 2022, there will be 1,442,200, an increase of 13%, which outpaces the overall growth average across all projected jobs categories in the US.1 Adding to this positive trend, many will retire between now and 2022 as 544,200 openings will come from replacement hiring.1 That replacement rate is significantly higher than the overall US average projected for the same period, and bodes well for those entering and advancing in this field.
-It is a better-than-average, expanding field with a wave of projected retirements pending that will combine to see 711,000 new hires by 2022.1
+According to the US Bureau of Labor Statistics, there were a reported 1,332,700 accountants and auditors in 2014.1 By 2024, there will be 1,475,100, an increase of 11%, which outpaces the overall growth average across all projected jobs categories in the US.1 Adding to this positive trend, many will retire by 2024 as 544,200 openings will come from replacement hiring.1 That replacement rate is significantly higher than the overall US average projected for the same period, and bodes well for those entering and advancing in this field.
+It is a better-than-average, expanding field with a wave of projected retirements pending that will combine to see 142,400 new hires by 2024.1

 This page covers advanced accounting careers first and then advanced finance careers after.
 Accessing the more advanced career paths come through some combination of the following: